-- a.
-Cosmetic surgery for the correction of defects incurred through traumatic injuries sustained as a result of an accident within one year of the accident; - b.
-The correction of congenital defects; or - c.
-Breast reconstruction following a mastectomy, including surgery on the non-affected breast to achieve a symmetrical appearance. - 4.
-Experimental or investigative treatment, care, services, supplies, procedures or facilities. - 5.
-Obesity, morbid obesity, or any overweight condition, including charges for bariatric surgery. - 6.
-Developmental delays, including charges for development and neuroeducational testing or treatment, hearing therapy, therapy for learning disability, communication delay, perceptual disorders, sensory deficit, developmental disability and related conditions, or for other special therapy not specifically included as a covered expense elsewhere in this booklet, whether or not such disorder is the result of an injury or sickness. - 7.
+- 5. Obesity, morbid obesity, or any overweight condition, including charges for bariatric surgery. - 6.
+Developmental delays, including charges for development and neuro-educational testing or treatment, hearing therapy, therapy for learning disability, communication delay, perceptual disorders, sensory deficit, developmental disability and related conditions, or for other special therapy not specifically included as a covered expense elsewhere in this booklet, whether or not such disorder is the result of an injury or sickness. - 7.
 Reversal of, or attempts to reverse, a previous elective sterilization. - 8.
-Pregnancy or a pregnancy-related condition of any person other than a female employee or the spouse of a male employee. - 9.
-Infertility, including but not limited to hormone therapy, artificial insemination, or any other direct attempt to induce or facilitate fertility or conception.
-(The Plan does cover the initial diagnostic tests to determine the underlying cause of the infertility.)
+Pregnancy or a pregnancy-related condition of any person other than a female employee or the spouse of a male employee. - Infertility treatment is not covered. - 9.
+Infertility, including but not limited to hormone therapy, artificial insemination, or any other direct attempt to induce or facilitate fertility

-- 10. Sex transformations or transsexual surgery. - 11.
+- or conception.
+(The Plan does cover the initial diagnostic tests to determine the underlying cause of the infertility.) - 10.
+Sex transformations or transsexual surgery. - 11.
 Sexual dysfunction or impotency of any kind, including any complications arising from such conditions or treatments.
 This exclusion applies to Viagra and similar products, penile implants, regardless of the person's physical or mental condition. - 12.
 Abortions except when medically necessary to protect the life of the mother (employee or spouse only). - 13.
 Premenstrual syndrome (P.M.S.) - 14.
 Contraceptive devices or medications, or any other method of contraception other than covered surgical sterilization (except when prescribed to treat an illness). - 15.
-Marriage or family counseling. - 16.
-LASIK surgery, or any other surgical or laser procedures to correct nearsightedness, farsightedness or astigmatism. - 17.
-Over-the-counter drugs or medicines which are drugs that are not legally required to be dispensed by a registered pharmacist according to the written prescription of a doctor (except for certain non-prescription diabetic supplies). - 18.
+Marriage or family counseling.

+16. LASIK surgery, or any other surgical or laser procedures to correct nearsightedness, farsightedness or astigmatism.

+- 17. Over-the-counter drugs or medicines which are drugs that are not legally required to be dispensed by a registered pharmacist according to the written prescription of a doctor (except for certain non-prescription diabetic supplies). - 18.
 Nutritional supplements, food supplements, vitamins (other than prescription prenatal vitamins) or any other items of a like nature, whether or not prescribed by a physician, unless specifically listed as a covered preventive service. - 19.
 Growth hormone therapy or any treatment for growth hormone deficiency or short stature. - 20.
 Snoring. - 21.
 Excessive sweating. - 22.
 Orthoptics or vision training. - 23.
-Corns, bunions (except capsular or related surgery), calluses, toenail removal (except surgical removal or care rendered as treatment of the diabetic foot or ingrown toenails), flat feet, fallen arches, weak feet, chronic foot strain, or asymptomatic complaints related to the feet. - 24.
-Travel or transportation, whether or not recommended by a doctor, unless specifically listed as a covered medical expense. - 25.
-Physical therapy for chronic pain.
+Corns, bunions (except capsular or related surgery), calluses, toenail removal (except surgical removal or care rendered as treatment of the diabetic foot or ingrown toenails), flat feet, fallen arches, weak feet, chronic foot strain, or asymptomatic complaints related to the feet.